 Reference to process map Date Activity January- February 2022 Early dialogue: The Swedish Transport Administration invites railway undertakings and contracting parties to a dialogue on conditions prior to future timetables.
 Early dialogue is part of the Swedish Transport Administration's proactive work and is intended to facilitate applications for the annual timetable 2023.
 December 2021-June 2022 Strategic dialogue, 2-3 years in the future: The Swedish Transport Administration invites railway undertakings and contracting parties for a dialogue to share and discuss preliminary conditions that may affecting traffic for timetables 2024 and 2025 for a mutual exchange of information and to adapt traffic and temporary capacity restrictions for both parties in the best possible way.
 2022-01-10 Pre-arranged train paths (PaP) for ScanMed Rail Freight Corridor in the annual timetable 2023 are published.
 2022-02-14 First date for application in annual timetable 2023.
 1 2022-04-11 Last date for application for train paths and services for annual timetable 2023.
 2 2022-04-12 First date for late path request in the annual timetable 2023.
-2022-04-11- 2022-05-16 Consultation period for Temporary Capacity Restrictions with medium and minor impact for annual timetable 2023.
-Proposal for annual timetable 2023 is published.
-3 2022-07-04 Establishment of Temporary Capacity Restrictions with medium and minor impact for annual timetable 2023.
-2022-07-05 - 2022-08-05 Period for opinions and coordination for train paths and services for annual timetable 2023.
-2022-08-05 Opinions on the proposal for annual timetable 2023 must have been received by the Swedish Transport Administration no later than 09:00.
+2022-05-23- 2022-06-13 Consultation period for Temporary Capacity Restrictions with medium and minor impact for annual timetable 2023.
+3 2022-07-04 Early proposal for annual timetable 2023 is published.
+The early proposal entails information that clarifies which parts of the proposal have been fully handled.
+Opinions on completed train paths can be submitted to the Swedish Transport Administration on an ongoing basis according to a separate description.
+Opinions concerning trains applied in PCS must be submitted in time before the international establishment in order to be taken into account.
+2022-08-22 Establishment of Temporary Capacity Restrictions with medium and minor impact for annual timetable 2023.
 2022-08-22 Establishment of international traffic applied by PCS.
 Applies also to national train paths applied for as feeders/outflows to ScanMed RFCs pre-arranged train path (PaP).
-4 2022-08-05 - 2022-09-02 Continued coordination period for annual timetable 2023.
-5 2022-09-05 Last date of request for dispute resolution for train paths for annual timetable 2023.
-2022-09-16 Last date for when dispute resolution for annual timetable 2023 must be concluded.